happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 CI/CD pipeline can be used as a tool to enhance your process without hampering your freedom to do what you need to do.

-# Second order questions

-There are other thoughts and questions that come up frequently when I discuss this idea with people (specifically in our case that developers deploy from their local machines) that don't stem from the actual decoupling of CI/CD but more from the things you have to accomplish in other ways.

-tktk: better intro above please
+## Post script: additional questions

+All the major points I wanted to share are above.
+But there are other questions that people ask when I horrify them by explaining that our developers push to production from their development machines.
+So I will answer those as well, but this is all bonus reading.

 > "This would never work for us."